-- Daily activities such as dressing, bathing, meal preparation, walking, working & household chores
+- Impaired daily activities such as dressing, bathing, meal preparation, walking, working & household chores.

 Our pediatric rehabilitation team at Cleveland Clinic Children’s Hospital for Rehabilitation develops individualized treatment plans to help patients with physical and cognitive disabilities improve function, prevent progression of disability and disease complications and assist caregivers.